U-Men: History

-U-Men were fronted by vocalist John Bigley and included Tom Price, Charlie "Chaz" Ryan, Robin Buchan, Jim Tillman, Tom Hazelmyer and later Tony "Tone Deaf" Ransom.
+U-Men were fronted by vocalist John Bigley.
+The band also included included charter members Tom Price on guitar and Charlie "Chaz" Ryan on drums, along with bassists Robin Buchan, Jim Tillman, Tom Hazelmyer and later Tony "Tone Deaf" Ransom.
 Their alternative rock sound was credited by Allmusic for helping to inspire the Seattle grunge sound.

 In 1983, U-Men became the first band managed by renowned Seattle band manager Susan Silver.

 Butthole Surfers named the song "The O-Men", from the album Locust Abortion Technician, in their honor.

 Tom Price moved on to form Gas Huffer, and also play in The Monkeywrench.
 Bigley and Ryan co-founded The Crows.
 Jim Tillman, who is recognized as the main line-up bass player having played on the first two full releases which included the self-titled EP, "The U-Men" (1984), "Stop Spinning" (1985), and the Deep Six compilation (1986) track "They", went on to play bass for other local bands, most notably Love Battery.
 Mark Arm from Mudhoney noted on Sub Pop's anthology release announcement that the band was never the same after Tillman's departure.

-Tom Hazelmyer briefly played with the band but left to remain in his hometown of Minneapolis (performing live just once with the band when they opened for Big Black at the Showbox Theater in March 1987) to promote his record company (Amphetamine Reptile Records) and band, Halo of Flies.
+Tom Hazelmyer briefly played with the band but left to remain in his hometown of Minneapolis (performing live just three times with the band, including when they opened for Big Black at the Showbox Theater in March 1987) to promote his record company (Amphetamine Reptile Records) and band, Halo of Flies.

+Influences

+The U-Men cited influences including Iggy Pop, Captain Beefheart, Pere Ubu, the Birthday Party, Gang of Four and Public Image Ltd.